bas-amop/PolarRoute-pipeline/docs/development.md

 ---

 1. Clone the repository and create and activate a python virtual environment of your choice.
-1. Inside a virtual environment or machine: `python -m pip install -r requirements-docs.txt`
+1. Inside a virtual environment or machine: `python -m pip install -r requirements.txt`

 ## Release/Versioning